A monotonicity formula for a semilinear fractional parabolic equation: Volume elements and convergence lemmas

 \section{Volume elements and convergence lemmas}

-Having derived the almost monotonicity formula in Theorem \ref{almost monotonicity}, Lemma \ref{chain rule} shows that all the quantities involved can be represented in terms of the functions $U$ and $u$.
-To effectively express these quantities in terms of the radial variable and $X=(x_0,x) \in \R^{d+1}_+$, we first examine the volume form on the subsets where integration takes place.
+Lemma \ref{chain rule} shows that the integrands appearing in Proposition \ref{almost monotonicity} can be represented in terms of the functions $U$ and $u$.
+To effectively express these integrals in terms of the radial variable on the high-dimensional space and $X=(x_0,x) \in \R^{d+1}_+$, we first examine the volume form on the subsets where integration takes place.